 How often do you visit Milwaukee with kids?
 Do you head into the city often or mostly stay in our quaint suburbs enjoying the #lakelife?
 Previous to 2020, we had been venturing in to Milwaukee a bit more often and had been enjoying the short day trips, especially to the butterfly room at the Milwaukee Public Museum.
 If you are looking to explore the area around you, Milwaukee is not far away and is loaded with family fun.
 Here is Lake Country Family Fun‘s top picks for fun in and around Milwaukee!

-The following are the 2021 reopen dates for Milwaukee family fun spots:
+The following are top spots for Milwaukee family fun:

 Join the conversation on Facebook –

-we want to know if you’ve been to Milwaukee in the past year ⤵️
+we want to know if you’ve been to a Brewers Game this season ⤵️

 Visiting Milwaukee with Kids